 Watch the Video Version of This Post

-The Top 10 Money Lies That Keep You In Debt
+The Top 10 Lies About Money That Keep You In Debt

 So here is a collection of money lies that I hear on a frequent basis, and the truth to counteract each one.